 Birdata: App for Australian Birdwatchers & Landmangers

-The Birdata app was developed through Birdlife Australia as the ultimate platform for volunteers and researchers connected to the ‘State of Australia’s Birds’ report series.
-To date, over the last couple decades Birdata’s helped collect over 16 million bird records from 1.2 million surveys.
+The Birdata app was developed through Birdlife Australia as a platform for volunteers and researchers connected to the ‘State of Australia’s Birds’ report series.
+To date, over the last couple of decades, Birdata’s helped collect over 16 million bird records from 1.2 million surveys.

 - Users can enter simple bird survey data directly in the field.

 - Receive helpful feedback on their surveys in conjunction with reporting stats.